Can I Eat Expired Sweet Potato Puree?

 Expert Source

-"Sweet potato puree can be stored in the refrigerator at 40°F or below for up to 3-5 days, according to CDC guidelines."
+"Sweet potato puree should be stored in the refrigerator at 40°F or below and consumed within 3-5 days for optimal food safety, according to FDA recommendations."

 ⚠️Spoiled Sweet Potato Puree